markmnl/fmsg/SPECIFICATION.md

 ### Notes on Data Types

-* string lengths are always explicitly defined and null terminating characters are not used.
+* Lengths of strings are always explicitly defined and null terminating characters are not used.
 This is a design decision becuase it prevents a class of buffer over-run bugs (search "Heartbleed bug"), simplifies message size calculation, and, inherently limits the length of strings while adding no extra data than a null terminating character would since all strings lengths here are defined by one uint8.

 ## Definition